JairAviles/inventory-management/README.md

 Profit since previous report                                -724.75
 ```

+### Run program

+You can run the main method located in the java.com.inventory.InventoryApplication class or run the
+following maven command `mvn exec:java`

 ### Tests
-You can run unit test with the following command `mvn test`
+You can run unit test with the following command `mvn test`.
+You will get a code coverage under HTML report under `./target/site/jacoco/*.html`